junedkh/jmdkh-mltb/README.md

 - `MEGA_LIMIT`: To limit the size of Mega download.
 Don't add unit, the default unit is `GB`.
 - `TORRENT_LIMIT`: To limit the size of torrent download.
 Don't add unit, the default unit is `GB`.
 - `DIRECT_LIMIT`: To limit the size of direct link download.
 Don't add unit, the default unit is `GB`.
+- `YTDLP_LIMIT`: To limit the size of ytdlp download.
+Don't add unit, the default unit is `GB`.
 - `GDRIVE_LIMIT`: To limit the size of Google Drive folder/file which you can use for leech etc. Don't add unit, the default unit is `GB`.
 ### Sharer Drive
 - `GDTOT_CRYPT`: To download/clone gdtot link. `Str`
 - `SHARER_EMAIL`: youremail@gmail.com `Str`